10up/action-wordpress-plugin-asset-update/README.md

 And this is where _this_ action comes in…

-As `main` is our "release" branch, changes to anything other than the README and `.wordpress-org` can only be made live by tagging `main`.
+As `main` is our "release" branch, changes to anything other than the `readme.txt` and `.wordpress-org` can only be made live by tagging `main`.

-If, however, you need to update the README or assets folder (`.wordpress-org`) for any reason, you should do that directly on `main` and then push your changes.
-This action will verify that only the README and `.wordpress-org` contain changes and if so, will push them directly to `trunk` on the WordPress svn repository.
+If, however, you need to update the `readme.txt` or assets folder (`.wordpress-org`) for any reason, you should do that directly on `main` and then push your changes.
+This action will verify that only the `readme.txt` and `.wordpress-org` contain changes and if so, will push them directly to `trunk` on the WordPress svn repository.

 ## Example Workflow File